Grimiku/RenPy-Vita-8/README.md

 2) Open the app folder of your game on the Vita (ie. _ux0:app/BRBRB001/_) and delete everything apart from _game/_ and _sce_sys/_ folders;
 3) Unpack everything from the .zip from step 1) into the folder from step 2);
 4) Proceed to run the game as you normally would by selecting it from LiveArea.

+## Build instructions for some crazy people who want to build this, ignore otherwise
+One of the many things I learned during the update process for this particual port is that every build instruction becomes outdated extremely fast.
+Another thing is that vast majority of the build process boils down to work outside of the main repo (ie. VITASDK setup, SDL2 setup, other dependencies).
+That's why below are just major points to look out for while maybe at a later stage more detailed steps will follow:

+* Requires linux enviroment or WSL on Windows;
+* Requires Python 3.11;
+* Works under Cython 0.29.37 but not >3.0;
+* Requires rsync for the bash script to work;
+* Requires SDL2 built with -DVIDEO_VITA_PVR=ON flag;
+* Requires a couple of additional modifications to CPython3.11 for Vita and additional libraries.
+You can take a look at [my fork](https://github.com/Grimiku/cpython-vita) and modify your vitasdk with it or just run your own stuff based on my commits there;
+* Requires modifying vitasdk freetype package to compile with harfbuzz (ie. remove -DFT_DISABLE_HARFBUZZ=TRUE flag in VITABUILD);
+* _all_in_one.bash_ will try to do all the work for you but expect it will throw errors;
+* Requires a lot of patience.